Vojtech-panek/Vojtech-panek/README.md

 📚 What I'm Learning

-I'm currently expanding my knowledge in:
+I'm currently expanding my knowledge in:\n
 Applied math for machine learning

 📫 How to Reach Me